Mc8Claud/Papyrus-RU/README.md

 <a href= "https://github.com/Mc8Claud/Papirus-RU/blob/master/fonts/Papyrus-RU-full.zip?raw=true">Download all formats (if you want)

- and who it need - converted these formats to
+ and who it need - converted these formats to .CSS

 <a href= "https://github.com/Mc8Claud/Papirus-RU/blob/master/css/fonts/Papyrus-RU-Regular-in-CSS.zip?raw=true">Download .CSS
 ## Enjoy it!
 # ---